JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked like at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
 Also, do we discard all undo actions when a snapshot is taken, or not.
 Think clearly about it.
     - navigation menu:
         - can open menu on left with icons and colours that jumps to different pages when clicked.
 Can use this menu for beginner = create D, create W, etc !
+        - something to show when hover over menu items
     - consider adding Ctrl-Z = Redo previous action (if on menu, ie open Add Widget form).
 Can be tricksy - what if previous was Delete Widget ?
     - Show Grid - currently a .png -> how to make this dynamic ?
 See: https://stackoverflow.com/questions/3540194/how-to-make-a-grid-like-graph-paper-grid-with-just-css
     - consider removing Datalib library, if not needed for vega template spec

     Layouts:
     -------
     - consider, ala James McGillivray, standard layout grids, with some cells merged.
 Then, when D opens, looks like Powerpoint that says type title here, text here.
 Each block will say 'click here to add Title / Graph / Text Shape / etc'.
 Can make it easy to have standard layouts!
     - what happens after: are Widgets fixed to block, or can one drag them (think this is better), and can one delete empty thing.

     Data: